mozilla/bigquery-etl/README.md

 - Requires less airflow configuration
 - Will have tooling to automate backfilling
 - Will have tooling to replace partitions atomically to prevent duplicate data
-- Will have tooling to generate an optimized "destination plus" view that calculates the most recent partition
+- Will have tooling to generate an optimized mostly materialized view that only calculates the most recent partition
-  - Note: UDFs are not allowed in views
+  - Note: incompatible with UDFs, which are not allowed in views

 Incremental queries have these properties: